 I know that not everyone takes as many vitamins as I do on a daily basis.
 But even if you just take a few, this can be helpful.
 I like to set out all my vitamins for the day first thing in the morning.
 I’ll either leave them on the counter so I can see them and remember to take them throughout the day or put them in a small container to take with me.

 Make A To-Do List Of The Top 6 Priorities For The Day

 This list changes daily.
 Every morning I sit down and list my top 6 priorities of the day.
-This can range from work projects that are due, bills that must be paid, to drinking 3 liters of water.
-Even though working out in the morning is usually on the list, if my day is really busy this might change.
+This can range from work projects that are due and bills that must be paid to drinking 3 liters of water.
+Even though working out in the morning is usually on the list, if my day is really busy, this might change.
 That doesn’t mean that I can’t work out, it just means that I either take care of the top 6 items first or make sure that I will have enough time to check all the tasks on my list throughout the day.
-I find that starting your morning prioritizing the most important tasks helps with time management and can help free up some time throughout the rest of the day.
+I find that starting your morning by prioritizing the most important tasks helps with time management and can help free up some time throughout the rest of the day.

 From time to time, I’ve felt the need to switch things up.
 Some things that used to work for me don’t work now, and that’s fine.
 Making adjustments to have a personal morning routine that works for me is what’s most important.